-THEN I noticed a medley of sounds seemingly rising out of the depths beyond us.
+Then I noticed a medley of sounds seemingly rising out of the depths beyond us.
 The noise was not such as to lead me to infer that persons were speaking coherently, but rather resembled a jargon such as might come from a multitude of persons talking indiscriminately and aimlessly.
 It was a constant volley, now rising and now falling in intensity, as though many persons regardless of one another were chanting different tunes in that peculiar sing-song tone often characteristic of the drunkard.
-As we advanced the noise became louder and more of a medley, until at last we were surrounded by confusion.
-Then a single voice rose up strong and full, and at once, from about us, close to us, yes, against our very persons, unearthly cries and shrieks smote my ears.
+As we advanced, the noise became louder and more of a medley, until at last we were surrounded by confusion.
+Then a single voice rose up strong and full, and at once, from about us, close to us, yes, against our very persons, cries and shrieks unearthly smote my ears.
 I could distinguish words of various tongues, English, Irish, German, and many unfamiliar and disjointed cries, imprecations, and maledictions.
-The cavern about seemed now to be resonant with voices-shrieks, yells, and maniacal cries commingled-and vet no form appeared.
+The cavern about seemed now to be resonant with voices,-shrieks, yells, and maniacal cries commingled,-and yet no form appeared.
 As we rushed onward, for now my guide grasped my arm tightly and drew me rapidly down the cavern floor, the voices subsided, and at length sounded as if behind us.
-Now, however, it seemed as though innumerable arrows, each possessed of a whistle or tone of its own, were in wavelike gusts shrieking by us.
+Now however it seemed as though innumerable arrows, each possessed of a whistle or tone of its own, were in wave-like gusts shrieking by us.
 Coming from in front, they burst in the rear.
-Stopping to listen, I found that a connection could be traced between the screech of the arrowlike shriek and a drunkard's distant voice.
-It seemed as though a rocket made of an escaping voice would scream past, and bursting in the cavern behind, where I stood when the frightful voices were about me, would there liberate a human cry.
-Now and then all but a few would subside, to burst out with increased violence, as if a flight of rockets each with a cry of its own would rush past, to be followed after their explosion in the rear by a medley of maniacal cries, songs, shrieks, and groans, commingled.
-It was as though a shell containing a voice that escaped slowly as by pressure from an orifice were fired past my ears, to explode and liberate the voice within my hearing.
+Stopping to listen, I found that a connection could be traced between the screech of the arrow-like shriek, and a drunkard's distant voice.
+It seemed as though a rocket made of an escaping voice would scream past, and bursting in the cavern behind, liberate a human cry.
+Now and then all but a few would subside, to burst out with increased violence, as if a flight of rockets each with a cry of its own would rush past, to be followed after their explosion by a medley of maniacal cries, songs, shrieks, and groans, commingled.
+It was as though a shell containing a voice that escaped slowly as by pressure from an orifice, were fired past my ears, to explode and liberate the voice within my hearing.
 The dreadful utterance was not an echo, was not hallucination, it was real.
 I stopped and looked at my guide in amazement.
-He explained: "Did you not sometime back experience that your own voice was then thrown from your body?"
+He explained: "Did you not sometime back experience that your own voice was thrown from your body?"
 "Yes," I answered.

-"These crazed persons or rather depraved experiences are shouting in the cavern beyond," he said.
+"These crazed persons or rather experiences depraved, are shouting in the cavern beyond," he said.
 "They are in front; their voices pass us to burst into expression in the rear."
-Then, even as he spoke, from a fungus stalk near us a hideous creature unfolded itself, and shambled to my side.
-It had the frame of a man, and yet it moved like a serpent, writhing toward me.
+Then, even as he spoke, from a fungus stalk near us, a hideous creature unfolded itself, and shambled to my side.
+It had the frame of a man, and yet it moved like a serpent, writhing towards me.
 I stepped back in horror, but the tall, ungainly creature reached out an arm and grasped me tightly.
-Leaning over, he placed his ugly mouth close to my ear, and moaned: "Back, back, go thou back."
+Leaning over he placed his hideous mouth close to my ear, and moaned: "Back, back, go thou back."
 I made no reply, being horror-stricken.

-"Back, I say, back to earth, or"- He hesitated, and still possessed of fear, and unable to reply, I was silent.
+"Back, I say, back to earth, or "- He hesitated, and still possessed of fear, and unable to reply, I was silent.

 "Then go on," he said, "on to your destiny, unhappy man," and slinking back to the fungus whence he arose, he disappeared from sight.
 "Come," said my guide, "let us pass the Drunkard's Den.
-This was but a straggler; nerve yourself, summon all the strength at your command, for his companions will soon surround us."
-CHAPTER XXXI.
+This was but a straggler; nerve yourself, for his companions will soon surround us."
+CHAPTER XXXVIII.

-THE DRUNKARD'S DEN.
+THE DRUNKARDS' DEN.